 - a) General - 1.
 A 3-point survey/stations or a 1-point survey/station with laser range finder survey or an approved RTK- GPS System are the only acceptable methods to verify a course for L or R competitions. - 2.
 For a 1-point survey/station, angle only spot checks from a second position are recommended. - 3.
 For a 3-point survey, the maximum size acceptable triangle is one with an inscribed circle diameter of 10cm.
 If the diameter is greater than 10cm, one vertex may be used if it agrees with an alignment sighting. - 4.
-The surveying instrument must have an accuracy of 20 seconds or better.

-b) Slalom

-- 1. The centreline is a line from the middle of the entry gates to the middle of the exit gates. - 2.
+The surveying instrument must have an accuracy of 20 seconds or better. - b) Slalom - Individual Anchor Slalom Courses must be surveyed (full survey) within 90 days of the event and validated (G1- G4 and S1 S6) by the Homologator within 3 days of the event.
+It is the responsibility of the Homologator to ensure that the buoys have not moved prior to the event.
+If there is any doubt the Homologator should make another full survey prior to the event. - 2.
+A floating cable slalom course (approved single line, four-line, cross course) must be surveyed (full survey) within 10 days of the event and validated (G1 G4 and S1 S6) by the Homologator within 3 days of the event.
+It is the responsibility of the Homologator to ensure that the buoys have not moved prior to the event.
+If there is any doubt the Homologator should make another full survey prior to the event. - 3.
+The centreline is a line from the middle of the entry gates to the middle of the exit gates. - 4.
 Each boat guide (B1...B12) has a width (distance from centreline/axis) tolerance of +/-11.5 cm, but the left side (B2,B4,B6,B8,B10,B12) and the right side (B1,B3,B5,B7,B9,B11) must each be visually straight.
-To ensure that each side is straight, it is recommended that each individual boat guide distance/width from the centreline/axis (1.15) is within 4cm of the average boat guide distance/width for that side. - (Example: Axis-B1=1.15, B3=1.16, B5=1.12, B7=1.18, B9=1.15, B11=1.17; Avg.=1.155 (Meets requirements) - 3.
-To ensure that the visual centreline (axis), as seen from the boat guides, is equal to the calculated centreline (axis), the difference between the average boat guide width on each side should not be more than 4cm. - (Example: Axis B1-B11 Avg =1.155; Axis B2 -B12 Avg=1.20 (Does not meet requirement).
+To ensure that each side is straight, it is recommended that each individual boat guide distance/width from the centreline/axis (1.15) is within 4cm of the average boat guide distance/width for that side.

+(Example: Axis-B1=1.15, B3=1.16, B5=1.12, B7=1.18, B9=1.15, B11=1.17; Avg.=1.155 (Meets requirements)

+5. To ensure that the visual centreline (axis), as seen from the boat guides, is equal to the calculated centreline (axis), the difference between the average boat guide width on each side should not be more than 4cm.

+(Example: Axis B1-B11 Avg =1.155; Axis B2 -B12 Avg=1.20 (Does not meet requirement).